zeharvell97/wk4public/readme.md

 - Add an `input` and a `button` that says `Take for a Spin` to `index.html`
 - When a user clicks `Take for a Spin`, there should be an `alert` that says, "Let's go!" or "That car is not here!" using the `takeForASpin` function.
 The `takeForASpin` function should still work (returning `false` or the car)

+### Add Color

+Add color to your cars, and allow a user to search by color or by the name of the car.

+For Example:

+- If we add a Red PT Cruiser to our array with `parkCar('Red PT Cruiser')`
+- We should be able to run `takeForASpin('Red')` or `takeForASpin('PT Cruiser')` and find the car.
+If it is not there, we should still get `false`.

+How would you go about storing additional information for this car?
+What if you wanted to store year, make, model, VIN, owner, and a bunch of other information?

+Can you think of any limitations that strings might have?
+Include a comment in your code about what issues strings might run up against.
+What data type do you think could be a potential solution going forward?